SAP-samples/datasphere-fedml/dbconnection.md

 ![userprivileges](user_privileges.png)

-Here you will find the following information for your SAP Datasphere config: <br>
+Here you will find the following information for your SAP Datasphere config.json: <br>
 - Database User Name --> `user`
 - Space Schema --> `schema`
 - Host Name --> `address`
 - Port --> `port`
 - Password --> `password`
 <br>

-5. Store the SAP Datasphere config in the form of Databricks secret.
+5. If you're using fedml-databricks: Store the SAP Datasphere config in the form of Databricks secret.
 Use the SAP Datasphere config stored as a Databricks secret in the notebook to connect to SAP Datasphere.

 ## Constructor

 **DBConnection(`'url=None'`, `'dict_obj=None'`)**<br>
 Parameters: <br>
 `'url':` ([str](https://docs.python.org/3/library/stdtypes.html#str)): The url path of where to find the SAP Datasphere config file (config.json)<br>
-`'dict_obj':` ([str](https://docs.python.org/3/library/stdtypes.html#str)): The SAP Datasphere config in the form of a dictionary object.
-Please note this parameter is only available with FedML Databricks<br>
+`'dict_obj':` ([str](https://docs.python.org/3/library/stdtypes.html#str)): The SAP Datasphere config in the form of a dictionary object.<br>
 Examples: <br>
 `db = DbConnection(url='/dbfs/FileStore/config.json')`<br>
 `db = DbConnection(dict_obj=config_object)`